-FOOD TECHNOLOGY LEVEL 3
+FOOD TECHNOLOGY LEVEL 3 Optional

-Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have completed the subject at Level 2 to a satisfactory standard.
+Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have on context that changes each year.

 Course Summary: Level 3 Food Technology builds on the skills and knowledge from Level 2 Food Technology.